Skip to content

 dockerfile: Dockerfile

-container_name: cheminformatics-microservice
+container_name: cheminformatics-microservice-api

 environment: